m-h-rodriguez/Final_Project_Data_1/README.md

-## This is my final project for the Code Louisville Data 1 course.##
+## Code Louisville Data 1 Final Project
 This project uses the below data set of Louisville Metro Employees to analyze and output based on multiple functions the average, max, min, and sum of employee salaries.
 The functions silo out the data by year and will also group by departments for better visualization for employee pay.

 This project is using SalaryData.xlsx pulled from https://data.louisvilleky.gov/dataset/employee-salary-data